jerrykuku/luci-theme-argon/README.md

 - Automatically switch between light and dark modes with the system, and can also be set to a fixed mode.
 - Settings plugin with extensions [luci-app-argon-config][config-link]

+> **Upcoming Version **
+>
+> "The current theme uses Less for CSS construction, and the method for switching between light and dark modes is relatively primitive.
+Meanwhile, the official theme has already switched to the UT template.
+I am exploring a way to build the theme template using modern front-end development tools, initially settling on a solution using Vite + UnoCSS.
+This approach will utilize a proxy server for debugging and also support HMR (Hot Module Replacement), significantly improving development speed.
+Currently, the basic development framework has been set up, but due to a busy schedule, I still need some time to migrate the existing styles.
+Stay tuned!"

 ## Branch Introduction

 There are currently two main branches that are adapted to different versions of the **OpenWrt** source code.